Armorsaurs

 Armorsaurs is a live action/animated hybrid science fiction television series developed by, MGA Entertainment, MGA Studios, an audiovisual division of MGA Entertainment, and British producer and distribution outfit CAKE Entertainment for Disney XD.
 The show is based on the South Korean series Armored Saurus by Daewon Media and combines live-action with computer-generated dinosaurs and visual effects.
 It premiered on October 13, 2025, on Disney XD in the United States.
-The series is scheduled to release on Disney+ in early 2026.
+The series was released on Disney+ on February 18, 2026.

 Premise

 Millions of years ago, an alien race has taken all the dinosaurs away.
 Millions of years later, they have returned.
 In the near future where evil aliens threaten Earth, Armorsaurs follows a group of teenage pilots who are genetically linked to dinosaur companions thanks to the Avian Anomaly they have and are equipped with advanced battle armor.
 Together, they form part of a secret defense program known as the Armorsaurs Initiative.
 Each pilot bonds with a different dinosaur species, fusing ancient strength with futuristic technology to fight against an alien force attempting to reintroduce prehistoric war beasts to the planet.